 Milk or nuts only diets may cause you to have a pale poop.
-This is commonest in children.
+This is a common cause in children.

 This may be caused by viruses (chiefly Hepatitis A, B, C viruses), and prolonged excessive alcohol intake (alcoholic hepatitis).
 Here, the liver is swollen and inflamed.
-Work (the detoxification processes), including the production of bile and other chemicals, is halted or at a minimum when this happens.
+The production of bile and other chemicals can be affected.

-These are hardened deposits of bile products which develop in the gallbladder.
-As a result, the flow of bile is blocked.
+These are hardened deposits of bile products that develop in the gallbladder.
+They can block the flow of bile.
 A tumor in the gall bladder may also stop the flow of bile through the ducts.

 Parasites may cause the digestive process to become less efficient, causing a reduction in fat absorption.
 Bacteria may also breakdown bile salts rapidly before their action is completed.